beginning of content

 How can I prevent eye infections?

-How do I prevent allergic eye symptoms?
+How can I prevent allergic eye symptoms?

 How can I clean my eyes safely?

-Always wipe from the corner of the eye (nearest the nose) outwards to prevent passing any infection into the other eye.
+Always wipe from the corner of the eye (nearest the nose) outwards to prevent passing any infection to the other eye.
+Use a new cotton wool pad for each eye.

 How can I manage sore eyes?